 5) Kane (Rick Riordan, The Kane Chronicles)

 Surname of the Kane siblings.
-They’re vessels for the Egyptian gods and goddesses, and their parents are Isis (kind of the queen goddess.
-Apparently the mother of every pharaoh) and Osiris (god of the dead/underworld).
+They’re vessels for the Egyptian gods and goddesses, and their parents are Isis (kind of the queen goddess and supposedly the mother of every pharaoh) and Osiris (god of the dead/underworld).
 Cool stuff.